ankurRangi/100xDevs-cohort2-0-1/README.md

 1. Explored the basics of JavaScript.
 2. Completed Week 01 Assignments (7/7).
 3. Finished basic JS Datatypes.
-4. Finished functions, loops and callbacks.
+4. Finished functions, loops, and callbacks.
+5. Finished Synchronous vs Asynchronous functions, Promises, and Async awaits instead of .then() from promises syntax.